Promethea: Margaret Taylor Case

 The writer of a William Randolph Hearst-syndicated comic strip titled Little Margie in Misty Magic Land, Case wrote Promethea into her comic book as a helpful spirit to the titular young adventurer, and ended up personifying Promethea to help soldiers on the battlefield from 1900 to 1920, in a manner similar to the legendary Angels of Mons.
 Little Margie also dwells in the Immateria alongside Case and the other past Prometheas, where she is regarded as little more than a pest who interrupts "serious" conversation with her childlike observations, styled after the remarks of the character Nemo in the early 20th-century newspaper strip Little Nemo in Slumberland.
 Margaret committed suicide during her tenure as Promethea.

 Five Swell Guys

 The Five Swell Guys are a team of "science-heroes", and the only such team in New York City.
-There is similarity between them and The Fantastic Four, with their floating platform and their specialized members.
+There is similarity between them and Fantastic Four, with their floating platform and their specialized members.
 The team meet Sophie Bangs in the first issue, and then meet Promethea in the third issue, after one is badly hurt.